Pattiseema Lift Irrigation Project: Project utility

 As there is no adequate water availability (three out of four years) in the Krishna River, the water supplemented, during the monsoon months in to the Prakasam Barrage pond on the Krishna River, from the Godavari River by the Pattiseema Lift would enable the saved water of the Krishna River for the irrigation and drinking water uses of the Rayalaseema region by the Pothireddypadu canal and the Handri Neeva lift from the Srisailam reservoir.

 Pattiseema Lift would not become redundant even after the Polavaram Project is completed as it would be used during the dry season (December to June months) when the Polavaram right canal is unable to receive water by gravity due to fall in the Polavaram reservoir level below its full canal supply level of 41.15 m MSL.
 The dead storage (nearly 119 tmcft below the 41.15 MSL) out of the 194 tmcft gross storage of the Polavaram reservoir would be released to the down stream Godavari river and transferred to the Prakasam barrage by the Pattiseema Lift.
-It would further enable to supply additional Krishna water to the Rayalaseema region by eliminating water support to the Krishna barrage throughout the monsoon year.
+It would further enable supply of additional Krishna water to the Rayalaseema region by eliminating water support to the Krishna barrage throughout the monsoon year.

 The power consumption is nearly 100 MW when all the pumps are put in service.
-The cost of power is nearly Rs one crore per day to supply 0.8 tmcft/day which is affordable to divert the badly needed Krishna water supply to the Rayalaseema region.
+The cost of power is nearly Rs one crore per day to supply 0.8 tmcft/day which is affordable in diverting the much needed Krishna water supply to the Rayalaseema region.